 Nearly one hundred "Dreadnoughts" were built between 1910 and 1923.
 Special features which can be found on them are the unusually wide footboards and the curved tops to the doors, reducing the risk of damage if accidentally opened in tunnels.

 509 was built by the Metropolitan Carriage, Wagon & Finance Company of Birmingham.

 First class accommodation was withdrawn from the Metropolitan Line of London Transport from 6th October 1941.
 This type of carriage survived until electrification reached Amersham in September 1961, allowing replacement of this locomotive-hauled stock by electric multiple-unit trains.
 London Transport then stored six carriages at Upminster, Essex until needed in May 1963 for the Underground Centenary celebrations.

 The three Metropolitan Railway carriages owned by the Trust were all initially purchased privately by Mr David Kitton from London Transport for the then-proposed Westerham Valley Railway preservation project.
-When this scheme failed, the carriages were loaned to the Worth Valley Railway in July 1965 and two of them formed part of this railway's Re-opening train in 1968.
+When this scheme failed, the carriages were loaned to the Worth Valley Railway in July 1965 and two of them – nos.
+427 and 465 - formed part of this railway's Re-opening train in 1968.
 After extensive use in the earlier years of the railway the Vintage Carriages Trust purchased all three carriages from Mr Kitton in 1974.

 Metropolitan Railway coat of arms.

 Although originally all turned out in varnished teak, the three coaches are restored to different liveries which they carried during their years of service.

 These carriages are occasionally used on the Railway as a Vintage Train set.